-Advances in Neuroimaging in Detecting Brain Abnormality in “Mild” Traumatic Brain Injury
+Advances in Neuroimaging to Detect Brain Abnormality From Injury

 By Melissa D. Carter

 March 30, 2013

 Each year in the United States, well over 1 million people sustain a traumatic brain injury (TBI) and seek treatment at an emergency room in the United States, approximately 80% of which are “mild” TBIs (mTBI).
 A mTBI involves a traumatically induced physiological disruption of brain function, as manifested by at least one of the following:

 (2) any loss of memory for events immediately before or after the event;